Popular Ukulele Songs to Play: Top 12

 Chords for This Song: Am, C, G, F

-It’s one of the most recent and popular songs played on the ukulele.
+It’s one of the most recent and popular songs played on the uke.
 Honestly, you’ll find a perfect passionate pop feeling in it.
 Although the key of Db is essentially used to write it, many prefer to move it to the simple C key.

 Tutorial

-Click for Ukulele Tabs
+Click for Tabs

 5. “Here Comes The Sun” by the Beatles